fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Stop-TPP-corruption.md

   - tpp
 headline: 'The TPP isn''t ''free trade,'' it''s corruption. '
 petition_title: Call out the TPP for corruption.
-search_description: The most corrupt deal in political history.
+search_description: The most corrupt trade deal in history.
 twittertext: >-
   The TPP takes power away from you and hands it to multinationals.
 That’s not “free trade,” that’s corruption.